josokw/HopfieldANN/README.md

   after each simulation
 - **`R`(un again) and Enter(repeat)** — menu options to re-run the last simulation
   without re-entering parameters
-- **Google Test suite** — 17 unit tests across two test suites for algorithmic correctness and I/O error handling
+- **Google Test suite** — 37 unit tests across two test suites for algorithmic correctness and I/O error handling
 - **VS Code launch/tasks configuration** — integrated single-key build and debug support

 Note: the Google Test suite has grown since; the convergence engine now terminates only when a full asynchronous sweep produces no neuron flips, guaranteeing convergence to a true fixed point.
+Since the 1.12.1 refactor all pattern and weight storage is dynamically sized from the input file header, removing the previous hard-coded limits.